Weighted inhomogeneous regularization for inverse problems with indirect and incomplete measurement data: Inverse problem and standard inhomogeneous regularization

-Inhomogeneous regularization based on patch-wise statistics successfully classifies features and assigns proper exponents if each feature is separate spatially with enough distance.
+Inhomogeneous regularization based on patch-wise statistics successfully classifies features and assigns proper exponents if each feature is spatially separate with enough distance.
 Such an example is shown in Fig \ref{fig:standard_inhomo_exponent}(a), and the corresponding exponent design from the standard inhomogeneous regularization is shown in Fig \ref{fig:standard_inhomo_exponent}(b).
-We observe that 1 and values close to 1 are assigned around the edges and smooth regions.
+We observe that 1 and values close to 1 are assigned around the discontinuities and smooth regions.
 On the other hand, values close to 2 are designated over the highly oscillatory region, and values gradually changing between 1 and 2 are set for the less oscillatory region.
-However, if different features are too close to each other, e.g., oscillation surrounding edges, then the standard inhomogeneous regularization can fail to classify features correctly.
+However, if different features are too close to each other, e.g., oscillation surrounding discontinuities, then the standard inhomogeneous regularization can fail to classify features correctly.
 Such an example is shown in Fig \ref{fig:standard_inhomo_exponent}(c), and the corresponding exponents from the standard inhomogeneous regularization are in Fig \ref{fig:standard_inhomo_exponent}(d).
-It is observed that the constant region takes exponents close to 1, and the oscillation takes exponents close to 2.
+It is observed that the flat region takes exponents close to 1, and the oscillation takes exponents close to 2.
 However, edges adjacent to large amplitude oscillation are not well identified, which makes the exponents close to 2 assigned instead of 1.
-The assignment of improper exponent around edges happens because both center and neighborhood patches have large gradient variances, and therefore patches with edges are misclassified as `oscillation.'
-Furthermore, the sea ice thickness from our motivation often contains such characteristics due to the dynamic sea ice movements, including ice block breaks, pressure ridges, etc.
+The assignment of improper exponent around edges happens because both center and neighborhood patches have large gradient variances, and therefore, patches with edges are misclassified as `oscillation.'
+Furthermore, the sea ice thickness from our motivation often contains such characteristics due to the dynamical movements of sea ice, including ice block breaks, pressure ridges, etc.

-To resolve the misclassification by the standard inhomogeneous regularization from \cite{inhomoregv1}, we propose in the next section a new exponent design based on the combination of the patch-wise and pixel-wise feature estimation.
+To resolve the misclassification by the standard inhomogeneous regularization from \cite{inhomoregv1}, we propose a new exponent design based on the combination of the patch-wise and pixel-wise feature estimation in Section \ref{sec:newmethod}.
 To enhance the efficacy of the updated inhomogeneous exponent for small feature recovery, we also introduce a weight design based on pixel-wise feature estimation.
-The weighted inhomogeneous regularization combining the new exponent and weight designs enables good recovery of multi-features of various sizes.
+The weighted inhomogeneous regularization combining the new exponent and weight designs enables good recovery of multi-features of various sizes, which is demonstrated with synthetic and real sea ice images in Section \ref{sec:numerics}.